TracerBench/tracerbench/README.md

 const samplesCount = 40;

 // the markers leveraged tuning your web application. additionally this assumes you have tuned
-// your web application with the following marker "renderEnd" (see "Instrument your web application" above)
+// your web application with the following marker "renderEnd"
-// the full list of available markers is robust, especially as it pertains to web application frameworks (ember, react etc)
+// (see "Instrument your web application" above). the full list of available markers is robust,
+// especially as it pertains to web application frameworks (ember, react etc).
-// some common framework agnostic examples would be "domComplete", "fetchStart" , "domainLookupStart", "requestStart", "domLoading" const markers = [{ start: 'domComplete', label: 'domComplete' }];
+// some common framework agnostic examples would be "domComplete", "fetchStart",
+// "domainLookupStart", "requestStart", "domLoading" const markers = [{ start: 'domComplete', label: 'domComplete' }];

 // the interface for optional chrome browser options is robust. typings available here: